wangxiao5791509/Pedestrian-Attribute-Recognition-Paper-List/README.md

 [11] Gkioxari, Georgia, Ross Girshick, and Jitendra Malik.
 "Actions and attributes from wholes and parts."
 In Proceedings of the IEEE International Conference on Computer Vision, pp. 2470-2478.
 2015.

 [12] Li, Yining, Chen Huang, Chen Change Loy, and Xiaoou Tang.
 "Human attribute recognition by deep hierarchical contexts."
 In European Conference on Computer Vision, pp. 684-700.
 Springer, Cham, 2016.
+Paper: http://101.96.10.63/personal.ie.cuhk.edu.hk/~ccloy/files/eccv_2016_human.pdf

 [13] Zhang, Ning, Manohar Paluri, Marc'Aurelio Ranzato, Trevor Darrell, and Lubomir Bourdev.
 "Panda: Pose aligned networks for deep attribute modeling."
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 1637-1644.
 2014.

 [14] Bourdev, Lubomir, Subhransu Maji, and Jitendra Malik.
 "Describing people: A poselet-based approach to attribute classification."
 In Computer Vision (ICCV), 2011 IEEE International Conference on, pp. 1543-1550.
 IEEE, 2011.

-[15] Li, Yining, Chen Huang, Chen Change Loy, and Xiaoou Tang.
-"Human attribute recognition by deep hierarchical contexts."
-In European Conference on Computer Vision, pp. 684-700.
-Springer, Cham, 2016.
+[15]

 [16] Wang, Jingya, Xiatian Zhu, Shaogang Gong, and Wei Li.
 "Attribute Recognition by Joint Recurrent Learning of Context and Correlation."
 In Computer Vision (ICCV), 2017 IEEE International Conference on, pp. 531-540.
 IEEE, 2017.